maxtkc/mos-herb-site/grow.md

 - immune support garden

 #### Add-ons

-From garden to cupboard: Our clinical herbalist can bring your garden into your spice rack!
+- From garden to cupboard: Our clinical herbalist can bring your garden into your spice rack!
 Let Mo know how you’d like to use your garden, and leave the processing to them.

-DIY: Want to learn how to make medicine yourself?
+- DIY: Want to learn how to make medicine yourself?
 Mo will come show your family how!
+{: .fancy-list}